amandat85/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
 This as an assignment redesigning the Basic Portfolio using Bootstrap.
-It is not 100% replica, but it's getting there."
+It is not 100% replica, but it's getting there.